 If you expect to live until 90 or beyond, waiting until full retirement age or age 70 to claim benefits may make more sense.
 Conversely, if you don’t expect to live as long, taking your benefits early would allow you to use that money when you need it.

-10. You May Want to Get Help to Apply for Social Security Disability
+10. You May Want to Get Help When Applying for Social Security Disability

 Filing for Social Security disability benefits seems straightforward enough, but there are potential stumbling blocks that could result in the denial of your application.
 Indeed, two-thirds of all Social Security Disability Insurance (SSDI) applications are denied the first time around.
 If you’re planning to apply for Social Security disability benefits, consider speaking to an SSDI expert or attorney.
 This could improve your chances of approval without any substantial delays.